 .
 Keystone is a youth leadership club that offers a unique developmental experience to members ages 14-18.
 Activities focus on three areas: academic success, career preparation, and community service.
 With the guidance of an adult advisor, Keystoners aim to have a positive impact on the Club and the community.
 Our Keystoners have been recognized year after year for outstanding service.
 Free.
 To join, contact JenDeLeon@BGC-LNV.org

 Music.
-Learn how to play guitar, keyboard, or drums with instructor Casey Gorman.
+Learn how to play guitar, keyboard, or drums.
 Classes are held three times throughout the school year: September-November, January-March, and April-June.
 Beginner and advanced classes are available for each instrument, and classes are held on Mondays from 4-8 pm.
-Cost is $25 per instrument for all eight sessions.
 A limited number of instruments are available for instruction for each class; participants are encouraged to have an instrument at home for practice.
+There is a cost for this program.
 To register, complete our online registration form.

 SMART Moves is our Skill Mastery and Resistance Training prevention/education program, which addresses problems such as drug and alcohol use.
 The program uses a team approach involving Club staff, peer leaders, parents, and community representatives.
 More than simply emphasizing a "Say No" message, the program teaches young people ages 6 to 15 how to say no by involving them in discussion and role playing, practicing resistance and refusal skills, developing assertiveness, strengthening decision-making skills, and analyzing media and peer influence.
 SMART Moves meets every Tuesday during the school year from 4-6 pm.
 Free.
 To join, notify a staff member at the Membership Desk.